plone/training/mastering-plone/views_3.rst

                 review_state='published')
             results = []
             for brain in brains:
-                # There is no catalog-index for type_of_talk so we must check
+                # There is no catalog index for type_of_talk so we must check
                 # the objects themselves.
                 talk = brain.getObject()
                 if talk.type_of_talk == 'Keynote':